redpony/cmu-mt-11731/hw2.md

 ## Acknowledgements

-This assignment has been done in the past in the course developed by [Adam Lopez, Chris Callison-Burch, and Matt Post](http://mt-class.org/hw3.html).
+This assignment is inspired by an assignment given in the course developed by [Adam Lopez, Chris Callison-Burch, and Matt Post](http://mt-class.org/hw3.html).